Community

 Home and Community-Based Service Waiver

-Hear from Adria Nassim, disability advocate with the Indiana Institute on Disability and Community at Indiana University, as she addresses the importance of Home and Community-Based Services (HCBS) in supporting daily living and the employment of people with disabilities.
+Hear from Adria Nassim, research assistant and disability advocate, with the Indiana Institute on Disability and Community at Indiana University, as she addresses the importance of Home and Community-Based Services (HCBS) in supporting daily living and the employment of people with disabilities.

 This video, made for the Association for People Supporting Employment First (APSE), is in response to a call by APSE to provide voice to critical policy debates and help Congress determine what the most pressing needs are for people with disabilities, their families, and those who support them.
 For more about APSE, visit apse.org.